fjsousa/think-again/4_12-conditionals-in-ordirnary-language.md

 >If I had been 4 ft tall, then I would have been in the Guinness Book of world records

-Is not a truth func. connective

-Because both propositions can be false, but the truth value of the proposition depends on how many philosophy prof. are less than 4ft tall.
+Is not a truth func. connective, because both propositions can be false, but the truth value of the proposition depends on how many philosophy prof. are less than 4ft tall.

 ##Subjunctive mode